 Ben: Joining us for SEO predictions month is Eric Enge who is the General Manager for Digital Marketing at Perficient Digital, which is a leading digital transformation consulting firm serving enterprise customers with unparalleled information technology, management consulting, and creative capabilities.
 And today, Eric is going to share some of his SEO predictions for 2019.

 Ben: But before we get started, I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We are an SEO and content marketing platform that helps enterprise scale businesses, monitor their online presence, and make data driven decisions.
-To support you, our loyal podcast listeners, we’re offering a complimentary digital diagnostic where a member of our digital strategies group will provide you with a consultation that reviews how your website, content, and SEO strategies can be optimized.
-To schedule your free digital diagnostic, go to searchmetrics.com/diagnostic.
+To support you, our loyal podcast listeners, we’re offering a complimentary consultation where a member of our digital strategies group will provide you with a consultation that reviews how your website, content, and SEO strategies can be optimized.
+To schedule your free consultation, go to searchmetrics.com/request-free-consultation.

 Ben: Okay.
 Here’s our interview with Eric Enge who is the General Manager of Perficient Digital.